Ackee-Blockchain/wake/docs/index.md

-# Woke
+# Wake

-Woke is a Python-based development and testing framework for Solidity.
+Wake is a Python-based development and testing framework for Solidity.

 ## Features
 - testing framework